smirarab/binning/README.md

 ```
    This will create the directory given with `[supergenes_output_directory]` and will put all the supergene alignments in there.
    For each supergene, it will also create a `.part` file that tells you what genes are put in the supergene alignment, and the boundary between those genes.
+   **Note:** For bins of size 1, if they exist, a warning is issued.
+This warning should be taken into accont.
+You already have a gene tree
+   on these bins and therefore you might just want to make symlink instead of rerunning the gene tree estimation step.
+Look at
+   `$BINNING_HOME/build.supergene.alignments.sh` for commented lines that can be adjusted to create symlinks for your file structure.

 **Step 5:**

 Now you can use your favorite tree estimation software to estimate gene trees for each of these supergenes.
 The `.part` files can be used for a *recommended* partitioned analysis (e.g. using RAxML).
+Note that we recomment when computationally feasible, use `-M` in RAxML to enable a full partitioned analysis with re-estimation of branch length

 **Step 6:**